dustflowdevops/DepositSystem/README.md

 The deposit serves as a kind of reputation collateral that can always be used in the future, due to the fact that it cannot be lost from the blockchain, making it a significant argument in establishing reputation.
 Unlike a system based only on a local system of funds (e.g. forums), here your deposit has its own liquidity regardless of the platform on which it has been incurred, since any participant can view the smart contract and verify that the deposit is based on real funds. of the system owner.

-### 3. ReportContract and EscrowService can work together
+### 3. ReportSystem and EscrowService can work together
 These contracts make it possible to process transactions and resolve trust issues through the ability to leave feedback about a person (both after a transaction and in general).
 Through the interaction of these contracts, a chain of actions is created, similar to how the transaction system works on forums and freelance exchanges, but without the possibility of fraud or loss on the part of the system owner.

 # DepositSystem RU